 Endometriosis is a non-cancerous condition that occurs when glands and stroma from the endometrium are found outside in any tissue outside of the endometrium.

-Common locations for endometriosis are the ovaries, fallopian tubes, and colon (large bowel), however, endometriosis can occur anywhere in the body.
+It commonly involves the ovaries, fallopian tubes, and colon (large bowel), however, it can occur anywhere in the body.

 Although endometriosis is considered a non-cancerous condition, it is associated with an increased risk of cancer.
-In particular, when endometriosis involves the ovary, it is believed to provide the ‘seed’ for the development of clear cell carcinoma and endometrioid carcinoma.
+In particular, when this condition involves the ovary, it is believed to provide the ‘seed’ for the development of clear cell carcinoma and endometrioid carcinoma.

-Why is this important?
-While many women have endometriosis, very few will develop either of these cancers and so the risk is actually very low.
+While many women have this condition, very few will develop either of these cancers and so the risk is actually very low.